Can You Eat Tofu if You Have a Fatty Liver?

 Tofu is a great substitute for regular cheese and an ingredient many people consume regularly.
-But can you eat tofu if you have a fatty liver disease?
+But should you eat tofu if you have a fatty liver disease?
 We’re going to go in depth with this in today’s article.

 Let’s start with the first things first, though.